 A landmark deal aimed at paving the way for the normalisation of relations was brokered by the EU in 2013.
 Under the agreement, ethnic Serbs in northern Kosovo would have their own police and appeal court, but would vote for the same local government bodies as Albanians, ending separate, parallel Serb institutions funded by Belgrade.

-In the deal, Serbia and Kosovo also promised to block each other's efforts to achieve EU membership.
+In the deal, Serbia and Kosovo also promised not to block each other's efforts to achieve EU membership.

 More than half of landlocked Kosovo's people live in poverty.
 Although it possesses rich mineral resources, agriculture is the main economic activity because of decades of under-development.